This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Plant winter cover crops like clover, vetch, or winter rye to naturally fix nitrogen, prevent erosion, and improve soil structure while your garden rests.
+- Plant winter cover crops like clover, vetch, or winter rye – these living amendments fix nitrogen naturally, prevent soil erosion, suppress weeds, and improve soil structure while protecting your beds during harsh weather.

 Winter Soil Preparation